Kids with Special Needs: A Quick Guide for Parents

 - Keep to flexible routines and rituals.
 Families with special needs children need structure in their days, but enough wiggle room to handle emergencies that may come up.
 Post a family calendar, set alarm clocks, and be ready with backup plans.

 - Have a good sense of humor.
+A positive attitude will carry you through easy and difficult days alike.

 - Find the right support.
 You may find that people who do not have children with special needs are not very understanding.
 Answer people's questions, but ignore cruel remarks and stares.
 It is important to find the people who will be supportive of your ups and downs.
 Reach out to other parents of kids with special needs in your community for support and advice.